How to look for records of... Patents of invention

 2. What are patents and specifications of inventions?

-Initially the inventions were not described, but over the next century they were increasingly described in detail until this was almost routine.
+Initially, from 1617, the inventions were not described, but over the next century they were increasingly described in detail until this was almost routine.
 From 1711, specifications (providing full working details of the invention) began to be enrolled in a different place after the issue of the patent.
 By 1734, they were almost compulsory.

 Up to October 1852 the Court of Chancery was responsible for the enrolment and issue of patents of invention, and the enrolment of specifications, safe-guarding intellectual property rights in England and Wales.